jeffbryner/gcp-cloudrun-doh/README.md

 ## Why?

-I like the idea of DOH, and even better self-hosted!
+I like the idea of DOH, and even better if it is self-hosted!

 Fill out some variables (orgid, etc), terraform apply and you have your own DOH service hosted in GCP that you can query and use in Firefox, etc: